ihimanshubhutani/drawWidMe/README.md

 Copyright © 2020 [Himanshu Bhutani](https://github.com/ihimanshubhutani).<br />

-This Project is under [GNU GPLv3.0](https://github.com/ihimanshubhutani/drawWidMe/blob/master/LICENSE) License.
+This Project dont't have any license, _[What if project have No License ?](https://choosealicense.com/no-permission/)_

 ***
 _Made with ❤️ by [Himanshu Bhutani](https://github.com/ihimanshubhutani)_